planetenamek/DiscoSteem-Bot/README.md

   "voterID" : "YOUR USER DISCORD ID",
   "weightVote" : 10000,
   "wif" : "YOUR PRIVATE POSTING KEY",
-  "voter" : "YOUR STEEM USERNAME"
+  "voter" : "YOUR STEEM USERNAME",
+  "trackerVoter" : "@ OF THE ACCOUNT TO BE TRACKED ", "tagTrackerVoter" : "fr"
 }
 ```